gaitaldawamneh/jira-clone/README.md

 ## backend bsics requirments:
     - express middleware concept
     - the next() funtiong and what it does
-    - the .use function and what function it takes, every thing that is implemented inside the .use will be runing before every other requests
+    - the .use function and what function it takes, every thing that is implemented inside the .use will be runing and adds a new middleware.
+    - the miiddleware runs in sequence
+    - classifying middleware, for example, running a function (auth()) before a .get app.get('/users', auth, (req, res) => {

 ## preparing for typescripts:
    #scripts: